 Marechal Carmona Park was a great park to play, follow the walking paths, and chase the roosters!

-On our last day we tossed a coin and visited one of the many beachside restaurant with ocean views, and sampled some local seafood dishes, and when the sun came out afterwards had a final play on the beach.
+On our last day we tossed a coin and visited one of the many beachside restaurants with ocean views, sampled some local seafood dishes, and when the sun came out afterward had a final play on the beach.

 We were very happy with the decision to base ourselves away from the busy city, while still being able to visit and enjoy Lisbon and other sites, but also to relax and recharge for the remaining month and a half of our holiday.